Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

  budget, and fulfills user expectations.
 Each phase is built on the last, culminating in a successful software solution.

-Compare and contrast the Waterfall and Agile methodologies.
+(d) Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
   .Waterfall
   Waterfall is ideal for projects that have clear and stable requirements along with a well-defined scope.
 Some examples include:
   -Construction Projects – Building and infrastructure projects necessitate thorough planning before any execution begins.